ti-cortex-m4/demo-java-completablefuture/doc/article.md

 If you need to perform some action, when the previous stage completes normally or exceptionally, you should use the _whenComplete_ method.
 A _BiConsumer_ argument of the _whenComplete_ method is called when the previous stage completes normally or exceptionally and allows to read both the result (or _null_ if none) and the exception (or _null_ if none), but does not allow to modify them.

-If you need to recover from an exception (to replace the exception with some fallback value), then you should use the _handle_ and _exceptionally_ methods.
+If you need to recover from an exception (to replace the exception with some default value), then you should use the _handle_ and _exceptionally_ methods.
 A _BiFunction_ argument of the _handle_ method is called when the previous stage completes normally or exceptionally.
 A _Function_ argument of the _exceptionally_ method is called when the previous stage completes exceptionally.
 In both cases, an exception is not propagated to the next stage.

 #### Code examples